heitorfr/ios-image-editor/README.md

 iOS Image Editor
 ================

-An alternative to croping images with UIImagePickerController.
+A iOS View Controller to crop images.
+An alternative to the UIImagePickerController editor with extended features.

 #### Features